Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 Most bootstrapped founders don't have time for extensive outreach campaigns or budget for paid placements.

 This is exactly the problem Revised solves.
-We help startups acquire quality backlinks from authoritative sources - Wikipedia, Reddit, Hacker News, industry publications - through contextual link placement.
+We help startups acquire quality backlinks from authoritative sources like Wikipedia, Reddit, Hacker News, and industry publications through contextual link placement.
 No spam.
 No sketchy tactics.
 Just legitimate authority signals that help your content actually rank.

 For bootstrapped startups where time is the scarcest resource, it's often the fastest path to the domain authority needed for competitive keywords.